-In keeping with Section 6.2.7 of this Plan, a Heritage Permit is not required for the following projects:
+In keeping with Section 3.1.2 of this Plan, a Heritage Permit is not required for the following projects:

-- any interior work, unless the interior is identified in a Part IV Designation; - repair to roof, eavestroughs, chimneys; re-roofing using appropriate materials listed in Section 6.2; - caulking, window repair, weatherstripping, installation of existing storm doors and storm windows; - minor installations, including lighting and flagpoles; - fencing, patios, small satellite dishes, garden and tool sheds, gazebos, dog houses and other small outbuildings that do not require a Building Permit and are not visible from the public domain; - planting and removal of trees smaller than 200mm caliper, and any other vegetation on private property; - extension of residential parking pads other than in front or flankage yards; - ramps and railings to facilitate accessibility and gates installed for child safety provided they are not visible from the public domain; - temporary installations, such as basketball nets, planters, statues and seasonal decorations; - · Repair of utilities and public works.
+- any interior work; - repair to roof, eavestroughs, chimneys; re-roofing using appropriate material listed in Section 9.8; - caulking, window repair, weatherstripping, installation/removal of existing storm doors and windows; - minor installations, including, lighting and flagpoles; - fencing, patios, small satellite dishes, garden and tool sheds, gazebos, dog houses and other small outbuildings that do not require a Building Permit and are not visible from the public domain; - all planting, and removal of vegetation.
+Note that removal of trees of 200mm diameter or larger are regulated by the Private Property Tree Protection Bylaw No. 185-2007. - Extension of residential parking pads other than in front or side yards. - Ramps and railings to facilitate accessibility and gates installed for child safety provided they are not visible from the public domain. - Temporary installations, such as basketball nets, planters, statues, seasonal decorations. - Repair of utilities and public works.